bptlab/TracEX/README.md

 ## Project documentation

 In the project wiki, you can find detailed documentation that covers various aspects of TracEX.
 In the [architecture](https://github.com/bptlab/TracEX/wiki/Architecture) section, we provide an overview of the system's design and components.
-The [repository structure] (https://github.com/bptlab/TracEX/wiki/Repository-Structure) is also outlined, making it easier for you to navigate and understand the organization of our codebase.
+The [repository structure](https://github.com/bptlab/TracEX/wiki/Repository-Structure) is also outlined, making it easier for you to navigate and understand the organization of our codebase.
-Most importantly, we have dedicated a significant portion of the wiki to explaining our [pipeline frameworks] (https://github.com/bptlab/TracEX/wiki/Pipelines), which are the core of TracEX.
+Most importantly, we have dedicated a significant portion of the wiki to explaining our [pipeline frameworks](https://github.com/bptlab/TracEX/wiki/Pipelines), which are the core of TracEX.
 These frameworks are responsible for processing and transforming the unstructured patient journey data into structured event logs.